mcguffin/scad-writer/README.md

 ```
 ![](examples/pixel-signifier.png)

-Have a look in /fonts/kim.scad.
+Note: There is some ASCII-Art in /fonts/kim.scad.

 ###Defining Fonts###
 As a best practice you should only specify one font per file and name the variable after the file's name.

 A font is just a vector containing all glyphs.
-have a look on the example:
+Take a look at the example:
 ```
 // File `myfont.scad`:
 myfont = [